Nirva28/Hill-Cipher/README.md

 - Using the adjoint and inverse determinant, the inverse matrix is built.

-  -Ciphertext blocks are multiplied with the inverse matrix modulo 26 to recover the original plaintext.
+- Ciphertext blocks are multiplied with the inverse matrix modulo 26 to recover the original plaintext.

 ## ▶️ Usage